wp-graphql/wp-graphql-woocommerce/README.md

 - Query your shop's products and variations with detailed filtering options.
 - Query customers, orders, coupons, and refunds.
 Note: Operations have user restrictions.
+- Create and delete refunds on orders.
 - Manage customer sessions using JWTs or WooCommerce Store API Cart-Tokens, and use cart/customer queries and mutations.
 Note: Operations have user restrictions.
 - Manually create orders, automate order creation with the checkout mutation, or delegate a customer's session to the WooCommerce checkout page in your theme for comprehensive payment gateway support.
+- Query and update WooCommerce settings via the GraphQL API.

 (*) These operations have user restrictions.
 Learn how to utilize them correctly at the resources listed below: